Russia, after procrastinating for a long time, officially joined the Kyoto Protocol today

 The Russian government has approved the draft law on ratification and will transmit it to the Duma, the Chamber of Deputies, for final agreement.

-This green light from Moscow should eventually allow the entry into force of the international agreement concluded in 1997, relating to the reduction of greenhouse gases.
+This green light from Moscow should eventually allow the entry into force of the international agreement concluded in 1997 on the reduction of greenhouse gases.

 As the Duma is dominated by the pro-Kremlin United Russia party by a very large majority, Russian ratification should not pose a major problem.